 - BrandGarden of Life

 - Dimensions5 x 5 x 7.1 inches

-Considered by many to be the best vegan protein powder available, this Amazon top seller, Orgain’s Chocolate Fudge flavored, plant based protein powder is alkaline, affordable and tastes so great you’re unlikely to realise it’s actually a protein powder, which is not something you can say for many powders on the market.
+Considered by many to be the best vegan protein powder available, this Amazon top seller, Orgain’s Chocolate Fudge flavored, plant-based protein powder is alkaline, affordable, and tastes so great you’re unlikely to realize it’s actually a protein powder, which is not something you can say for many powders on the market.